• Skip to primary navigation

 Email

 I frequently teach classes to help newcomers get their licenses.
-The next class will take place on June 1, 2024.
+The next class will take place on Saturday, February 7, 2026 on the University of Michigan campus.
 Click here for more information.

 You can always download my free study guide, and if you have any questions about the classes, or amateur radio in general, please feel free to email me directly.